ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/lexical_variants.rst

 or usage.

 Lemmatizers attempt to solve this problem, but with decidedly mixed results.
-Neither the NLTK Wordnet lemmatizer nor the Spacy lemmatizer worked reliably enough on this module's test data to allow users to input verbs in arbitrary inflections.
+Neither the NLTK WordNet lemmatizer nor the Spacy lemmatizer worked reliably enough on this module's test data to allow users to input verbs in arbitrary inflections.
 Lemmatization is still an area of active NLP research, so these results are not necessarily surprising.

-Therefore, for all of these reasons, the ClarityNLP verb inflector requires the input verb to be provided in base form.
+Therefore, for all of these reasons, **the ClarityNLP verb inflector requires the input verb to be provided in base form**.

 Source Code
 ===========